jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 #### Externalize the strings

 The last step is to externalize the strings in the model and process.
-Remember that in the Hello World UI example the strings went into two files named "scWorkflow.properties", one for the workflow-tutorial-repo project and one for the workflow-tutorial-share project.
+Remember that in the Hello World UI example the strings went into two files named "scWorkflow.properties", one for the workflow-tutorial-platform-jar module and one for the workflow-tutorial-share-jar module.

-The one in the workflow-tutorial-repo project resides in:
+The one in the workflow-tutorial-platform-jar module resides in:

-    $TUTORIAL_HOME/workflow-tutorial-repo/src/main/resources/alfresco/module/workflow-tutorial-repo/messages
+    $TUTORIAL_HOME/workflow-tutorial-platform-jar/src/main/resources/alfresco/module/workflow-tutorial-platform-jar/messages

-Add the following to [scWorkflow.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/workflow/workflow-tutorial-repo/src/main/resources/alfresco/module/workflow-tutorial-repo/messages/scWorkflow.properties):
+Add the following to [scWorkflow.properties](https://github.com/jpotts/alfresco-developer-series/blob/master/workflow/workflow-tutorial/workflow-tutorial-platform-jar/src/main/resources/alfresco/module/workflow-tutorial-platform-jar/messages/scWorkflow.properties):

     publishWhitepaper.workflow.title=Publish Whitepaper to Web (Activiti)
     publishWhitepaper.workflow.description=Review and approve Someco Whitepaper content using Activiti